Tokeland, Washington: History

 Tokeland is named after Chief Toke of the Shoalwater Bay Tribe.
 Toke made the area a summer home for himself and his family, and his presence was first documented there by Lieutenant John Meares after Toke approached Meares' ship in his canoe at the mouth of Willapa Bay in 1788.

 In 1854, J. F. Barrows settled on Toke Point, but left only a few years later.
 No other known settlers appeared in the area until the arrival of George Brown in 1858.
-In 1885, Brown's daughter Lizzie, and her husband, William Kindred, built the Kindred Inn, which still stands as the current-day Tokeland Hotel.
+In 1885, Brown's daughter Lizzie, and her husband, William Kindred, built a home that became the Kindred Inn, and eventually as the Tokeland Hotel.
 When the town's first post office was established in 1894, the Kindreds operated it, and continued doing so for 17 years.
 Lizzie Kindred was also partial owner of the Tokeland Oyster Company when it opened in 1905.

 Tokeland became a popular enough destination that in 1910, a group of investors from Portland, Oregon sought to develop an amusement park there that would resemble Coney Island, although these plans never materialized.

 Similarly to North Cove and other towns on the north side of Willapa Bay, coastal erosion became a serious concern for Tokeland.
 This, combined with the overall economic pressure affecting the nation during The Great Depression, caused a decline in the area's tourism industry in the 1930s and 1940s.
 The area's economy received a small boost starting in the 1950s, as recreational boating and fishing, combined with a surge in once-dwindling oyster harvests, rekindled many businesses.
 This led to the Port of Willapa Harbor making many improvements to Tokeland, including the 1974 addition of a new jetty, moorage, boat ramp, timber seawall, and fish buying station.

 Tsunami evacuation tower

 The Shoalwater Bay Indian Tribe built a 50 foot tsunami evacuation tower in 2022.
 The freestanding structure was built at a cost $5 million, $1.2 million supplied by the tribal council and an additional $3.8 million from the Federal Emergency Management Agency (FEMA).
 The tower is considered the first of its type in the United States.
-In honor of a tribal elder who guided the project to completion, the council bestowed the tower the nickname, "Auntie Lee".
+In honor of tribal elder Lee Shipman who guided the project to completion, the council bestowed the tower the nickname, "Auntie Lee".